SpunkyTheHedgeHog/School-Mass-Notes/Obsidian Vault/Nazi Germany.md

 [[Adolf Hitler|Hitler]]'s ideology gave veterans, workers, lower-middle class, average folk, and business men a [[Scapegoat]] , aka someone to blame for their problems, and supported them by promising to end reparations, create jobs, and defy the [[Versailles Treaty]] by Rearming Germany.

 [[The Weimar Republic]]'s nation was divided and was *being held together by scotch tape*.
 It looked for someone who could deal with the [[Nazi Germany|Nazis]] and [[Communism|Communists]], and while it was a good option by no means, [[Adolf Hitler]] was the option they picked, and they appointed him [[Chancellor]] in **1933**.
 While [[Adolf Hitler|Hitler]] gained rule by legal means, he ruled as a dictator, killing anyone and everyone he deemed as disloyal.
 He quickly minimized small political parties, and eradicated/eliminated his rival party, the [[Communism|Communists]].
+### How did World War 1 impact the growth of authoritarain states in Eastern Europe?

 ## Vocabulary
 >[[Chancellor]]
 >[[Ruhr Valley]]